 In 2016-2017, Spatial Studies minors Caroline Buth and Monica Finnstrom worked with SSI Professor Su Jin Lee to analyze the distribution of concentrations of Particulate Matter (PM) 2.5 in Los Angeles County to establish what environmental parameters affect these values.
 Using ArcMap and new technology that included a portable sensor, AirBeam, the undergraduate researchers used the data collected and crowdsourced data to digitize land cover within 50-meter buffers around the documented readings on a base-map, and then calculated the land cover percentage.
 They then performed a standard least squares regression analysis to determine which parameters might be statistically significant in predicting PM 2.5 values.
 They concluded that the significant parameters are temperature, humidity, wind speed, visibility, elevation, tree cover, impermeable areas, and population.

-In 2017-2018, this team will visualize the consequences of the impact on land cover changes in Los Angeles County, to build a model to classify land use by types using a GIS system; extract property information and spatially join them with the classified parcel boundaries using a GIS system; identify approved community, neighborhood, and area plans; and analyzed data to explore a spatial pattern or relationship between the parcels and plans.
+In 2017-2018, this team visualized the consequences of the impact on land cover changes in Los Angeles County, built a model to classify land use by types using a GIS system; extracted property information and spatially join them with the classified parcel boundaries using a GIS system; identified approved community, neighborhood, and area plans; and analyzed data to explore a spatial pattern or relationship between the parcels and plans.

 Climate Change Adaptation